-This is the Non-Technical Summary of the Environmental Report for the Draft Dún Laoghaire-Rathdown County Development Plan 2022-2028 (hereafter referred to as 'the Plan').
-The purpose of the Environmental Report is to provide a clear understanding of the likely environmental consequences of decisions regarding the adoption and implementation of the Plan.
-The Environmental Report has been prepared as part of a Strategic Environmental Assessment (SEA) process for the Plan.
+This is the Non-Technical Summary of the Environmental Report for relevant Proposed Material Alterations to the Draft Dún Laoghaire-Rathdown County Development Plan 2022-2028 (hereafter referred to as 'the Plan').
+The purpose of the Environmental Report is to provide a clear understanding of the likely environmental consequences of decisions regarding the Proposed Material Alterations.
+The Environmental Report has been prepared as part of a Strategic Environmental Assessment (SEA) process for the Proposed Material Alterations.